Translate this Page

 How will Portland and Multnomah County work to make enforcement more equitable?

-The City of Portland recognizes that complaint systems for environmental violations can disproportionally impact members of historically marginalized communities.
-Communities with a history of positive government experiences may be more willing to report – and may disproportionately report members of historically marginalized communities.
+The City recognizes that complaint systems for environmental violations can disproportionally impact members of historically marginalized communities.
+Communities with a history of positive government interactions may be more willing to report – and may disproportionately report members of historically marginalized communities.
 We will prioritize outreach and education and work with key contributors to design an enforcement system that is accessible to all communities.

 What options besides gas leaf blowers are there?

-There are many handheld and backpack electric leaf blower models on the market to replace gas leaf blowers.
-For most jobs, electric versions perform as well or better than allowed gas leaf blowers.
+There are many handheld and backpack electric leaf blower models on the market to replace gas-powered leaf blowers.
+For most jobs, electric versions perform as well or better than gas leaf blowers.
+In residential settings, a rake or broom works well too.

 Why is Portland working to transition away from gas leaf blowers?